yury-lysogorskiy/lammps/doc/src/pair_granular.rst

 model is not compatible with cohesive normal models such as *JKR* or *DMT*.

-The *mdr* damping class contains multiple damping models that can be toggled between by specifying different integer values for the :math:`d_{type}` parameter in the *mdr* normal model.
-This damping option is therefore only compatible with the normal *mdr* contact model.
+The *mdr* damping class contains multiple damping models that can be toggled between by specifying different integer values for the :math:`d_{type}` input parameter.
+This damping option is only compatible with the normal *mdr* contact model.

 Setting :math:`d_{type} = 1` is the suggested damping option.
 This specifies a damping model that takes into account the contact stiffness :math:`k_{mdr}` calulated